Abraham-Felix/Abraham-Felix/README.md

 - I love video games, playing and looking into developing video games when I am bored and feel lonely.
 - 📫 How to reach me: servicioscelfonica@gmail.com, mexdevservice@gmail.com & apesyntax@gmail.com

-🚀 Seeking Exciting Opportunities in Website Design, Vue.js Development, or even as a Project Manager Assistant in a Tech company or related! 🎨💻
+🚀 Seeking Exciting Opportunities as Director of Design or UX design specialist in a Tech company or related! 🎨💻

 Hello, LinkedIn community!
 I hope this post finds you well. 👋